pseshadri9/Song-Generator/README.md

 pip install markovify, lyricsgenius
 ```

-to make a song on a certain artist, type
+to make a song on a certain artist, type: (artist name in all lower caps)
 ```
 python markovsong.py [artist name]
 ```